Sun Stream: Background

 Sun Stream was a chestnut mare with a white blaze and white hind feet.
 She was bred, like both her parents by her owner Edward Stanley, 17th Earl of Derby, the seven-time British flat racing Champion Owner.
 She was sired by Hyperion, who won The Derby and the St Leger Stakes for Lord Derby in 1933 and went on to become an internationally significant sire: Sun Stream's successes enabled Hyperion to claim the fourth of his six sires' championships in 1945.
 Sun Stream's dam, Drift, won four races including the Atalanta Stakes and became a successful broodmare, producing the 1,000 Guineas winner Tideway and Heliopolis, a full brother to Sun Stream who was twice Leading sire in North America.

-Lord Derby sent the filly to his private trainer Walter Earl at his Stanley House stable in Newmarket, Suffolk.
+Lord Derby sent the filly to his private trainer Walter Earl at his Stanley House stable in Newmarket, Suffolk, where she was looked after by groom Gerry Blum, who later became a trainer.

 Sun Stream's racing career took place during World War II during which horse racing in Britain was subject to many restrictions.
 Several major racecourses, including Epsom, Ascot and Doncaster, were closed for the duration of the conflict, either for safety reasons, or because they were being used by the military.
 Many important races were rescheduled to new dates and venues, often at short notice, and all five of the Classics were run at Newmarket.